 Here are some of my favorite quotes on education: "Live as if you were to die tomorrow.
 Learn as if you were to live forever." --Mahatma Ghandi "Intelligence plus character--that is the true goal of education." --Martin Luther King, Jr. "The mind is not a vessel to be filled, but a fire to be kindled." --Plutarch "The educated differ... read more

 I really do enjoy teaching and seeing people's face light up and changing people's future for the better.

 The moans and groans are audible!
 "Why do I have to do homework??"
 Let me tell you why I assign additional work outside of a tutoring session ...
 It is my job to be sure that you are able to apply and integrate the materials we cover in addition to being able to absorb facts and information.
-Sometimes what I call 'homework' is nothing more than finding an article about the topic we are... read more
+Sometimes what I call 'homework' is nothing more than finding an article about the topic... read more

 I'm officially through my first week of graduate school!
 Child Nutrition might just become my favorite class.
 Did you know that one in every eight babies born in the U.S. is born premature?
 Did you know that in 5% of births in the U.S. the mother develops gestational diabetes?
 5000 births a year in the U.S. involve Fetal Alcohol Syndrome and 3000 births a year involve neural tube defects... read more

 Hi Friends: Although retired from the medical field, I am qualified in several different subjects and I have gone through many certification processes to do so.
 At this stage in my life being a Tutor is so rewarding.
 Tutoring not only benefits the student but the Tutor as well.
 Learning is a daily process, and if we learn to focus on what our goals are day by day, then and then only, will... read more